-Had I been born 100 years earlier, I might well have decided to save myself both time and money by building my own house from a kit purchased by mail order from Sears Roebuck & Co.
+Had I been in the market for a house at the time mine was constructed, I might well have decided to leave nothing to chance by building my own house from a kit purchased by mail order from Sears Roebuck & Co.
 Along with clothes, housewares, toys, and tools, Sears catalogs in the early 20th century featured entire houses.
 For well under $1000 for a basic model, you could purchase a complete kit for a house—including everything from the lumber to the nails and paint—that you’d assemble yourself (with the help of family and friends) or hire a contractor to assemble for you.

 Mail Me a House

 Sears had been selling building materials by mail order since 1895, but they’d found it unprofitable.
 In 1908, in an effort to revitalize that business, they began offering plans and kits for houses.
 In addition to featuring them in their general catalog, Sears offered a separate catalog just for houses: the Book of Modern Homes and Building Plans.
-Prices that first year ranged from $495 to $4,115—equivalent to roughly $9,800 to $81,000 in today’s dollars.
+Although I’ve read several different accounts of prices that first year, one source (The Houses That Sears Built: Everything You Ever Wanted to Know About Sears Catalog Homes by Rosemary Thornton) mentions a range from $495 to $4,115—equivalent to roughly $14,000 to $113,000 in today’s dollars.